sami-makinen/proof-of-collatz-conjecture/README.md

 `|f(f(b?*111))| = |b?*111|`

+d.a.i) The result of d.a) is `f(f(b?*111)) = b?*1?11`.

+If ? in result is 0, the pattern is b?*1011 and the next step is b).

+If ? in result is 1, the pattern is b?*1111.

-d.b) If the bit is set, the addition probagates and increases only if all bits are set after the fourth bit.
+d.b) If the fifth bit of the 3r is set, the addition probagates and increases only if all bits are set after the fourth bit.
 Notice, fourth bit may be 0 or 1.
 I.e.,

 Let